visajshah/rosebud/README.md

 * The on-screen keyboard is still under development.
 So, only available for computer users for now.

+Currently, looking for a new deployment platform since Heroku changed their service plans.
+The game still runs locally on your device if you prefer.

 ## About

 Guess a 7-letter movie title (single word) in 6 attempts using 3 hints provided.